Pravinsaichiday/my-final-project/README.md

-# Final Project: Area Calculator
+# Final Project: Simple Interest Calculator

 This repository was created for a final project.
 It includes a simple shell script to calculate the area of a circle and all standard community health files.